 Ask yourself whether you truly have the duty to say yes.
 Check your assumptions or beliefs about whether you carry the responsibility to say yes.
 Turn it around and instead ask what duty you owe to yourself.

-Do you have a fear of missing out or FOMO?
+Do you have a fear of missing out (FOMO)?
 FOMO can follow us around in so many ways.
 At work, we volunteer our time because we fear we won’t move ahead.
 In our personal lives, we agree to join the crowd because FOMO even while we ourselves aren’t enjoying the fun.

 Check in with yourself.
 Are you saying yes because of FOMO or because you really want to say yes?
 More often than not, running after fear doesn’t make us feel better.